royny/SelF-Eval/readme.md

 ## Training

 When training, make sure the CHECKPOINT_DIR_PATH key in pretrain.sh is a directory path.
+This will be the path where we store our checkpoints and experiments.

 ```
 sh pretrain.sh